Questions About Lip/Tongue Tie? We Treat Infants & Toddlers Request Appointment

 The first phase of the two-phase process involves an orthodontic appliance.
 Orthodontic appliances can correct bite problems impacting speech, overcrowding teeth, small palates or jaws, and improve oral health development.

 Some of the most common orthodontic appliances we suggest include a palate expander or Herbst appliance.
-We typically recommend this first phase when patients are between 6 and 9 years old.
+We recommend this first phase when patients are between 6 and 9 years old.

 2nd Phase

-Ultimately, two-phase treatment can improve your child’s development, ensuring their teeth and jaw form properly.
+Phase two begins when children are 11 or 12, and orthodontic treatment can take 12 to 20 months.
+Ultimately, two-phase treatment can improve your child’s development so their teeth and jaw form properly.
 Early orthodontic treatment can set up your child for years of healthy smiles.

-Two Phase Treatment FAQs
+Two-Phase Treatment FAQs

 Is two-phase treatment more effective than single-phase treatment?